cognisant/Docs.DevelopmentProcess/README.md

 - Two team members are selected to spend a portion of their time [learning](#Learning)
 - One member of the team is selected for each week of the sprint to be on [helpdesk triage](#Helpdesk-Triage)

+##### Agenda

+- Review the velocity spreadsheet:
+  - Are there planned absences?
+  - Who is monitoring helpdesk tickets during the sprint?
+  - Who has planned learning time during the sprint?
+- Change the Current Sprint Trello list title to reflect the sprint start and end dates.
+- Re-estimate any outstanding work from the last sprint based on the ratio of outstanding/completed subtasks.
+- Record the number of points achieved in the last sprint on the velocity spreadsheet.
+- Pick stories for the sprint.
+- Pick technical improvements for the sprint.
+- Review the retrospective goals selected at the end of the previous sprint.
+Add work items to the sprint board if necessary.
+- Copy trello card content to the Jira sprint board.
+- Break stories down into tasks, and add Jira sub-tasks.

 #### During the Sprint

 ##### The Sprint Board